syncfusion-content/blazor-docs/blazor/query-builder/how-to/sort-the-columns.md

+---
+layout: post
+title: How to Sort The Columns in Blazor QueryBuilder Component | Syncfusion
+description: Checkout and learn about Sort The Columns in Blazor QueryBuilder component of Syncfusion, and more details.
+platform: Blazor
+control: QueryBuilder
+documentation: ug
+---

 # Sort the columns

 The Querybuilder has options to sort the column fields by `ascending` or `descending` order.
 To Sort the columns, you need to set [`SortDirection`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_SortDirection) property.